 Winter Sports Injury Prevention

-More than 246,000 people were treated at hospitals, doctors' offices, and emergency rooms for injuries related to winter sports in 2015, according to the U.S. Consumer Product Safety Commission.
+More than 220,000 people were treated at hospitals, doctors' offices, and emergency rooms for injuries related to winter sports in 2017, according to the U.S. Consumer Product Safety Commission.
+This figure includes:

 Common winter sports injuries include sprains, strains, dislocations, and fractures.
 Many of these injuries happen at the end of the day, when people overexert themselves to finish that one last run before the day's end.
-A majority of these injuries can easily be prevented if participants prepare for their sport by keeping in good physical condition, staying alert, and stopping when they are tired or in pain.
+Most winter sports injuries can easily be prevented if participants prepare for their sport by keeping in good physical condition, staying alert, and stopping when they are tired or in pain.

 - Never participate alone in a winter sport.